Bluefire2/bloo-bot/README.md

   "params": {
     "parameter1": {
         "desc": "Quick description of this parameter",
-        "type": "The type of the parameter: int, number, string or all" },
+        "type": "The type of the parameter: int, number, string or all", "default": "If the parameter has a default value, put it here" },
     "parameter2": {
         "desc": "etc etc"...